 WWOOF’ing – What Is WWOOF And How Do I Get Involved?

-I’ve done a lot of WWOOF’ing in Europe, and I grew up with a best friend who’s family actually hosted WWOOF’ers on their farm in Australia.
+I’ve done a lot of WWOOF’ing in Europe, and I grew up with a best friend whose family actually hosted WWOOF’ers on their farm in Australia.
 I always thought the acronym stood for:

 Willing Workers On Organic Farms